Leonardo Vitorino: Career

 The UEFA Pro Coach Leonardo Vitorino became manager of USA National Team U-17 when he is only 20 years old, when the team came to Brazil made a pre-season in the Brazilian Football Academy.
 After this he moved to Cianorte with the women's team and won the Campeonato Paranaense.
-In 1998, he arrived in Botafogo where he won the Campeonato Carioca U -20 three times.
+In 1998, he arrived in Botafogo where he won the Campeonato Carioca U-20 three times.
 In short time with success and young, Vitorino moved to Santos Angola where he won all the titles he managed and the team qualified to the Club African Cup.

 In 2005 Leonardo arrived in La Sierra and the team was in tenth position and finished in second, qualifying to the National League.

 In 2006, in America Football, came to be assistant of Carlos Roberto where after four months he received the invitation to move to Al-Gharafa in Qatar as Technical Director.
 In five years the team received from the Federation the honour of being the "Best Youth Development Program" in the country.
-Leonardo Vitorino managed the team between 2011(another lie from vitorino).
+Leonardo Vitorino managed the team between 2011.

 From 2012 to 2014 Leonardo worked in El Jaish Sports Club as Technical Director where the club won many titles and arrived in their first AFC Champions League.